-PINARD, LOUIS, master surgeon, donné of the Jesuits, surgeon-major at Trois-Rivières; b. c.
-1633, son of Jean Pinard and Marguerite Gaignier of Notre-Dame de La Rochelle; d.
+PINARD, LOUIS, master surgeon, donné of the Jesuits, surgeon-major at Trois-Rivières; baptized 12 July 1634 in the parish of Sainte-Marguerite in La Rochelle, France, son of Jean Pinard, a merchant, and Marguerite Gaignier; d.
 1695.

 On 11 June 1657 Louis Pinard had signed before the notary Séverin Ameau* a contract of marriage with Marie-Madeleine Hertel, daughter of Jacques Hertel and Marie Marguerie.
+The marriage was celebrated on 29 October the following year at Trois-Rivières.
 On 30 Nov.
 1680 at Champlain he took as his second wife Marie-Ursule Pépin.
 Each of his wives bore him six children.

 AJTR, Greffe de Séverin Ameau, 11 juin 1657.
 JJ (Laverdière et Casgrain), 143.
 Jug. et délib.
 Ahern, Notes pour l’histoire de la médecine, 441–44.
 Raymond Douville, “Chirurgiens, barbiers-chirurgiens et charlatans de la région trifluvienne sous le régime français,” Cahiers des Dix, XV (1950), 118–21.